Sjeon1/HAADF_Atom_Detection/README.md

 https://github.com/HPAI-BSC/AtomDetection_ACSTEM

-We included CNN models that can detect metal atoms introduced in this paper. https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85
+We included CNN models that can detect molecular catalysts introduced in this paper.

+https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85

+We also included training materials used to train the model: i)HAADF-STEM images of the sample and ii)coordinates of the catalysts in those images.

-This code works well with 16 bit grayscale images.
+This code works well with grayscale 16 bit images.

 ### Package versions
 The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS with packages below.